colder-is-better/qboxes/README.md

 The script requires a working installation of libvirt and the presence of tools like `virsh`, `virt-clone`, `virt-install` and `virt-customize`.
 The user running `qboxes` should be in the `libvirt` group and have --preferably passwordless-- sudo privileges.
 Last but not least, the `LIBVIRT_DEFAULT_URI` environment variable should be properly set (e.g., `export LIBVIRT_DEFAULT_URI=qemu:///system`).

 There are still many functions that we would like to implement in `qboxes`.
-We should also point out that at the time of this writing the scripts has some serious drawbacks (e.g. it does not properly sanitize all kinds of user input).
+We should also point out that at the time of this writing the script has some serious drawbacks (e.g. it does not properly sanitize all kinds of user input).